| | | |

 Claridge Cocktail

-The combination of ingredients in this Claridge cocktail recipe meld into a delicious drink that will delight the tastebuds and dazzle your guests!
+With its harmonious blend of ingredients, this Claridge cocktail recipe creates a delicious drink that will delight the tastebuds and dazzle your guests.
+The unique mix creates a captivating flavor, perfect for any sophisticated gathering or special occasion.

-What I love most about the Claridge is that it’s full of surprises.
+What I love most about the Claridge drink is that it’s full of surprises.

-When you first see this cocktail, you think, boy, that looks delicious.
-You imagine it’s going to taste lemony because that’s the way it looks.
+When you first see this cocktail, you think, boy, that classic cocktail looks delicious.
+You imagine it will taste lemony because that’s how it looks.
 Well, it doesn’t.
 Then, if you’re curious like me and ask what’s in it, you will most likely think the combination of ingredients can’t be very good.
 But you would be wrong.
 It is!

 See?
 Full of surprises.

-If you like martinis and all their variations, you will like this cocktail.
-But, you have to be careful because it is 100% alcohol without any fruit juice to dilute it.
+You will like this cocktail if you like martinis and all their variations.
+But you must be careful because it is 100% alcohol without any fruit juice to dilute it.

 Here is a scenario you don’t want to happen to you: